josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/introducing-svelte-comparing-with-react-vue.md

 </style>
 ```

 **One word of warning there, however:** global styles can persist once loaded on the page, since Svelte outputs your component's styles as a standalone CSS file.
-So if you have a `global` style tag in a component that only loads conditionally, its styles can stick around even after that component is removed from that page, potentially applying to elements there as well.
+So if you have a `global` style tag in a component that only loads conditionally, its styles can stick around even after that component is removed from that page, potentially applying to elements on new pages as well.

 <PullQuote>
 I've found it's a good idea to always use a wrapping parent class selector, even when dealing with scoped styles.